Discover more from NandoJourneyman’s Mind

 It was almost midnight when he asked me outside for a private conversation.
 You see, my wife and I weren’t exactly flush with cash at the time, and we needed to rent a minivan –we had many outings planned with all sides of our families on this trip.
 He offered and gave us the $600 it cost to rent one.
 Imagine my surprise when I found out the reason he pulled me outside for a private conversation was to tell me that “since we hadn’t bought any gift for my little sister for Christmas, even though we had left over money from the rental (we didn’t), he and his wife had bought a gift for us to hand to her as our own” .
 He then summoned us to dinner the next day for this ceremony.

 I was floored.
-My mind raging, with the thought of the struggles of the previous twenty-three years, how we became house and food insecure, my career struggles and my limited ability to help my mom and brother, in short, a lifetime of awful memories caused directly or indirectly by him, so I let him have it.
-I don’t really remember the things I said, how loud I said them, or if he registered anything I said.
+My mind raging, with the thought of the struggles of the previous twenty-three years, how we became house and food insecure, my career struggles and my limited ability to help my mom and brother, in short, a lifetime of awful memories caused directly or indirectly by him, for him to now come and demand we put on a dog and pony show?
+So I let him have it.
+I don't really remember all the things I said, how loud I said them, or if he registered anything I said.
 I let out DECADES OF PAIN before leaving without saying goodbye to anyone.
 I cried as if that side of my family had died, because I knew it would be hard to see them again.

 Back To The Anger